swsheets/swsheets/README.md

 ## Running

-To run EdgeBuilder, type `mix phoenix.server`.
+To run SWSheets, type `mix phoenix.server`.

 Now you can visit `localhost:4000` from your browser.

+## Deploying

+I use [ansible-swsheets](https://github.com/citizenparker/ansible-swsheets).
+You could probably use Heroku too though.

 ## Testing
 To set up the test database, you'll need to run through the following steps in your commandline, similar to the initial setup